What Is Sensorimotor Psychotherapy?

 Who Benefits Most from Sensorimotor Psychotherapy?

-In my experience, the Sensorimotor Psychotherapy approach is especially helpful for Dallas clients who:
+In my experience, the Sensorimotor Psychotherapy approach is especially helpful if you:

 Have done therapy before but still feel reactive